 starting those seeds

 I ASSUME by now you’ve shopped for seeds, but confession: I still have orders to submit.
-For inspiration, listen or read along with me and Joseph Tychonievich as we power-shop the latest ones—including many little-known resources.

 MY ONGOING SEED SERIES—in stories and podcasts—might introduce some varieties and sellers you haven’t “met” before.
-Plus, there’s a new brand name in some catalogs: OSSI or Open Source Seed Initiative; go investigate.
+Plus, there’s a relatively new brand name in some catalogs: OSSI or Open Source Seed Initiative; go investigate.